 Bergamo-Orio al Serio Airport (BGY), is 50 km away from Milan but it’s dedicated to domestic and low cost flights.

 Milan is well connected to Florence by Trenitalia High Speed trains (1 hour and 40 minutes of travel time).

 There are two airports in Rome: the most important is Rome Fiumicino (FCO), which hosts flights from all around the world; the other is Rome Ciampino (CIA), which is dedicated exclusively to low cost international flights and domestic flights.

 Rome is a good option to reach Florence, because the Trenitalia High Speed train takes just 1 hour and 22 minutes to link the two cities.
 There is also a frequent train that connects Fiumicino directly to Florence in only 2 hours.

 To find the best way to get to Florence from wherever you’re coming from, you can use Rome2rio, a very useful website to find the best travel itineraries from various airplane / train / bus / car sharing options.

 Reaching Florence by Car

 Florence is in the central-northern part of Italy and so is very well connected to other Italian cities.

-There are two major motorways crossing Florence – the A1 motorway, which is also called the “autostrada di sole” which connects Milan to Naples and passes through Bologna, Florence and Rome.
+There are two major motorways crossing Florence – the A1 motorway, also called the “autostrada del sole”, which connects Milan to Naples and passes through Bologna, Florence and Rome.
 There is also the A11 motorway or “Firenze Mare” which connects Florence with Pisa and the other seaside resorts of Tuscany.
 The FI-PI-LI (Firenze Pisa Livorno) is a toll free alternative to the A11 and connects Florence to the Tuscan coast.